alexwelch/xcel-tou-analysis/readme.md

 # Xcel Energy TOU vs Flat Rate Calculator

-I'm an Xcel customer in Denver with solar and an EV, and I was trying to figure out if the new TOU pricing changes make sense for my household.
+I'm an Xcel customer in Denver with solar and an EV, and I was trying to figure out if the new TOU (Time of Use) pricing changes make sense for my household.
 I built this spreadsheet to help, and I'm sharing it here in case it helps other folks in the same boat.

 ## ⚠️ Important Disclaimer